aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-dnn/dnn-quote-generator-module/_index.md

 1. As directed browse to the location of the downloaded zip file, select it then click **Open**.
 1. Click **Next**, accept the license, continue through the install.
 When finished click on the **Return** button.

-**Note:** If you get an error while uploading the module this is due to the maxRequestLength limit in your DNN installation’s web.config.
+**Note**: If you get an error while uploading the module this is due to the maxRequestLength limit in your DNN installation’s web.config.
 Open web.config and update maxRequestLength to 20MB by setting **maxRequestLength=”20480″** and try to upload the module again.

 ## Using